-When designing curse to use on a PC, certain things should be considered.
+When designing curse to use on a PC,

 Drama: Curses should be atmospheric and dramatic.

 Hurt not kill: Good curses should hinder a PC, not immediately remove them from the game.

 Escape clauses: Curses used on a PC should always have an escape clause, preferably one with multiple options that encourage creativity.